open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 If one or more sections of `target` match `regex` they will get replaced with `replacement`.

 The `replacement` string can refer to matched groups using [regexp.Expand syntax](https://pkg.go.dev/regexp#Regexp.Expand). `replacementFormat` is an optional string argument that specifies the format of the replacement.
+It must contain exactly one `%s` format specifier as shown in the example below.
+No other format specifiers are supported.

 The `function` is an optional argument that can take in any Converter that accepts a (`replacement`) string and returns a string.
 An example is a hash function that replaces any matching regex pattern with the hash value of `replacement`.